German Future Tense: Mastering Future Intent and Future Perfect

 Ich werde im August zur Universität gehen.

 Ready to try it out yourself?
-See if you can put the following two sentences in the Future Tense I. Remember to use the formula: subject – werden – infinitive.
+See if you can put the following two sentences in the intent.
+Remember to use the formula: subject – werden – infinitive.

 We will see Mount Everest someday.